 4. Team Communication

 Don’t feel like talking to team members and management face-to-face?
 That’s where Slack comes in.
 In its most basic form, this tool allows you to instant message others in your group.
 You can also send direct messages if you don’t want the whole office to see your communications.

 When you work remotely, effective communication is crucial.
 Slack makes it easy to stay connected.
 Even if you’re not paying attention to your feed, this program will send you a notification to alert you of new messages.
 You’ll also get an alert if another team member mentions you in a post.

 5. Project Management

 Do you have a to-do list that spans pages?
 Do your projects have tons of moving parts that are hard to track?
 Don’t rely on pen and paper to get the job done.
 Instead, use a smart tool that’s as dedicated to success as you are, such as Trello.
-This is a project management program that makes it easy to visualize your tasks and track progress.
+This is a project management program that makes it easy to stay organized, visualize your tasks and track progress.

 This app is extremely flexible in what it can do.
 You can create daily goals, track meetings with colleagues, plan each step of a project, organize your personal life, and more.
 Plus, it offers a seamless experience between your desktop and smartphone.